faq about chiropractic in singapore

-You do not have to commit to a program in order to receive chiropractic treatment from us.
+You do not have to commit to a program in order to receive chiropractic care from us.
 We have patients who come in for pay per visit adjustments.
-While a single chiropractic adjustment may provide temporary relief, unless you treat the underlying issue, your pain will continually come back, and you will never get rid of the pain.
+While a single chiropractic adjustment may provide temporary relief, unless you address the underlying issue, your pain will continually come back, and you will never get rid of the pain.

-With treatment program in place, not only do you save in cost, you also get a more holistic care.
-Our treatment program includes adjustments schedule, re-examinations, customized exercises and not forgetting random perks you get to enjoy.
+With care plans in place, not only do you save in cost, you also get a more holistic care.
+Our chiropractic care plans include adjustments schedule, re-examinations, customised exercises and not forgetting member perks with our partners that you get to enjoy.

-If you are experiencing pain, it is unlikely that it happened overnight, but rather, more possible due to an accumulation of bad habits over a course of time.
-It is therefore unrealisitic that it can be easily resolved by a one-off treatment.
+If you are experiencing pain, it is unlikely that it happened overnight, but rather, more possible due to an accumulation of bad habits and injuries over a course of time.
+It is therefore unrealistic that it can be easily resolved via one-off and sporadic pain-management.

 Will there be re-examinations?

 Yes!
-These will be scheduled as part of your tailored treatment program to monitor your progress.
+These will be scheduled as part of your tailored program to monitor your progress.
 We go through the results with you so you are aware of your own progress.
-These results also help us understand whether the current treatment plan is working for you, or change is required.
+These results also help us understand whether the current care plan is working for you, or change is required.